Tad-Gray/Tad-Gray.github.io/system_design.md

 System Design Assignment - Driverless Car

 Belowis my design proposal document for a driverless car system, along with the associated UML models that support this.
-This was completed as part of my system design assignment
+This was completed as part of my system design assignment.
+The assignment shows how I meet Learning Outcome 4) Propose object-oriented solutions using an appropriate modelling language, such as UML.

 ### System Design Proposal Document